hla63/Msi-modern-15-Hackintosh/README.md

 - Make sure you have disabled secure boot in bios.
 - You had to disabled CFG Lock in bios.
-- At startup press suppr key
+- At startup press suppr key to enter in bios.
 - **Go to Advanced menu & press the magic combo keys**
 - Press ALT + RIGHT-CTRL + RIGHT-SHIFT together then press F2 for see hidden feature
 - Note (press also fn keys for azerty users)